 5.9.
-When the Members of Licensing Committee move into private session to deliberate and reach a decision, they should be accompanied only by the Democratic Services Officer, Legal Advisor and Licensing Policy Advisor, all of who shall take no substantive part in the debate nor in the decision making process.
+When the Members of the Public Safety and Protection Committee move into private session to deliberate and reach a decision, they should be accompanied only by the Democratic Services Officer, Policy Officer and Legal Advisor, who shall take no substantive part in the debate nor in the decision making process.
 Only Members of the Committee can take part in the decision making process.